huyoujinlab/scRCAT-seq/README.md

-* Here is the code for our scRCAT-seq project as described in the paper [scCAT-seq: single-cell identification and quantification of mRNA isoforms by cost-effective short-read sequencing of cap and tail](https://www.biorxiv.org/content/10.1101/2019.12.11.873505v1). scRCAT-seq is designed to simultaneously capture RNA transcript start sites(TSSs) and transcript end sites(TESs) on single-cell level.
+* Here is the code for our scRCAT-seq project as described in the paper [Single-cell RNA cap and tail sequencing (scRCAT-seq) reveals subtype-specific isoforms differing in transcript demarcation](https://www.nature.com/articles/s41587-019-0392-8). scRCAT-seq is designed to simultaneously capture RNA transcript start sites(TSSs) and transcript end sites(TESs) on single-cell level.

 ---